-Step 1.
-Install ROM Flash image onto a machine configured with a tftp server.
-ROM image:

-MWOS/OS9/68040/PORTS/MVME162/CMDS/BOOTOBJS/ROMBUG/rombugger

-- Step 2.
-Reset Target machine - Step 3.
-Use 162Bug's ENV command to configure autobooting to ROMBUG ROM Image (Not required if step 6 option is selected)

-See command sequence at Configuring 162Bug to Boot RomBug.
+Note If you are downloading RomBug over a serial interface, do not perform all of the steps below.
+Instead, perform step three; once the file transfer is complete, perform step six to complete the installation.
+For more information on this process, refer to Appendix A: Dowloading RomBug from a Host over a Serial Interface . ep 1.
+Install ROM Flash image onto a machine configured with a TFTP server.
+ROM image: MWOS/OS9/68040/PORTS/MVME162/CMDS/BOOTOBJS/ROMBUG/rombugger ep 2.
+Reset target machine ер 3.
+Use 162Bug's ENV command to configure autobooting to ROMBUG ROM Image (Not required if step 6 option is selected) See command sequence at Configuring 162Bug to Boot RomBug. ep 4.

-Step 4.
 Use 162BUG's NIOT command to setup networking information.

-See command sequence at 162Bug's NIOT configuration.

-- Step 5.
-Use 162BUG's NIOP command to load the OS-9 ROM image into ram.
-See command sequence at Download Boot Image using NIOP Command. - Step 6.
+See command sequence at 162Bug's NIOT configuration. ep 5.
+Use 162BUG's NIOP command to load the OS-9 ROM image into RAM.
+See command sequence at Download Boot Image using NIOP Command. эр 6.
 Program Flash memory with OS-9 ROM image.
 See command sequence a Program OS-9 ROM Image into Flash Memory.